robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    print 'Hello from a library.'
-   print '*WARN* Warning from a library.' print '*INFO* Hello again!' print 'This will be part of the previous message.' print '*INFO* This is a new message.'
+   print '*WARN* Warning from a library.' print '*ERROR* Something unexpected happen that may indicate a problem in the test.' print '*INFO* Hello again!' print 'This will be part of the previous message.' print '*INFO* This is a new message.'